Analytic solutions for the Bianchi I universe coupled to several barotropic perfect fluids: Bianchi I geometry coupled to barotropic fluids

 Therefore, in order to reproduce and generalize some results of the literature, we will not strictly impose the energy conditions, though we will exclude phantom energy with $\omega_s<-1$ and fluids that would violate causality with $\omega_s>1$ .
-Thus, $\rho_s$ is not supposed to have a definite sign, and the $n$ species will be assumed to have different barotropic indices with $-1\leq\omega_-<\dots<\omega_s<\dots\omega_+\leq 1$ bounded by certain $\omega_-$ and $\omega_+$.
+Thus, the sign of $\rho_s$ will be taken as arbitrary, and the $n$ species will be assumed to have different barotropic indices with $-1\leq\omega_-<\dots<\omega_s<\dots<\omega_+\leq 1$ bounded by certain $\omega_-$ and $\omega_+$.
 These inequalities will be saturated in the case there is a cosmological constant in the model, and then $\omega_-=-1$, or if there is a stiff-matter species, and then $\omega_+=1$.
 For the case of a single component trivially $\omega_-=\omega_+$.

 Now, for such linear equation of state, it is straightforward to solve the continuity equation \eqref{eq_rho_s},